How to Become a Teacher in Wisconsin

 Educator preparation programs in Wisconsin usually combine curricula and fieldwork.
 Curricula refers to the coursework that candidates will take including classes on pedagogy, subject-based teaching methods, classroom management, differentiated instruction, and more.
 Fieldwork includes classroom observations and student teaching.

 As a student teacher, candidates will gain teaching experience in a host classroom under the supervision of a mentor teacher.
-Student teachers have the opportunity to plan and teach lessons, monitor classroom behavior, conduct and analyze assessments, as well as communicate with parents.
+Student teachers have the opportunity to plan and teach lessons, monitor classroom behavior, conduct and analyze assessments, and communicate with parents.
 Many times, candidates will be asked to put together a portfolio at the end of the student teaching experience.

 You can complete an online or on campus teacher preparation program, as long as it is approved by the state of Wisconsin and accredited by CAEP (Council for the Accreditation of Educator Preparation).